PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 present.

 In phonology, there are two primary ways in which one could interpret X and Y as random variables.
-In one version, X and Y are equivalent random variables, each varying over “possible speech sounds in some unit” (where the unit could be any level of representation, e.g. a word or even a non-meaningful unit such as a bigram).
+In one version, which we will call *word-internal co-occurrence pointwise mutual information*, X and Y are equivalent random variables, each varying over “possible speech sounds in some unit” (where the unit could be any level of representation, e.g. a word or even a non-meaningful unit such as a bigram).
 In this case, one is measuring